ertan/go-farcaster/README.md

 ```
 go run examples/users/users_example.go
 ```
-You can find other example runs under `examples/` directory.

 ## Future Work
 - Tests!
 There are currently no unit tests for the client, just examples. 😅